Dental Health and Behavior: Why Dental Care Is So Important

 - At-home products: There are many dental chews, water additives, and dental diets are marketed to improve dental health.
 To learn which are backed by evidence, join us for our free webinar on dog dental products.

-I hope you enjoy this week's video about dental care and continue to view more of our content during Pet Dental Health Month.
+I hope you enjoy this video about dental care and continue to view more of our content during Pet Dental Health Month.